capsidjs/capsid/README.md

 ## jQuery Plugin

+Capsid jQuery plugin is the integration of jQuery with capsid.

-To use Capsid jQuery plugin, do the following:
+To use Capsid jQuery plugin in webpack/browserify, do the following:

 ```
 const $ = require('jquery')